The “i” in iXBRL – and how it changes your SEC filings

 The SEC hopes that by requiring registrants to file only one report instead of submitting (and reconciling) two separate documents, fewer errors will result.
 In addition, the staff hopes that with iXBRL, there will be fewer errors such as characterizing a number as negative when it is positive, incorrect scaling, and incomplete tagging.

-iXBRL is likely to lead to an increased use of XBRL data in the marketplace because it allows users to search and analyze data more quickly.
+iXBRL is likely to lead to increased use of XBRL data in the marketplace because it allows users to search and analyze data more quickly.
 The iXBRL viewer makes data tagging details, including tagging deficiencies, more visible and transparent.
 In short, the quality of a company’s XBRL data will be clearer to investors, analysts, and regulators; thus, it would be a good idea for companies to reassess their XBRL data quality, including its completeness and accuracy, as part of their transition to iXBRL.

 Elimination of Web Posting Requirement

-The SEC’s iXBRL rule eliminates the requirement for a company to post its interactive data (XBRL) files on its web site.
+The SEC’s iXBRL rule eliminates the requirement for a company to post its interactive data (XBRL) files on its website.

 IRIS is the most trusted name in XBRL implementation and reporting, and since 2005 has provided solutions for more than 26 regulators and 1.5 million filers across the globe.
-Preparation of Inline XBRL documents is easy with IRIS CARBON®, our cloud based, collaborative, single source disclosure management solution.
+Preparation of Inline XBRL documents is easy with IRIS CARBON®, our cloud-based, collaborative, single-source disclosure management solution.
 For more information, or to schedule a consultation, send us an email at info@iriscarbon.com.